jkvoulgaridis/easy-drive-encyption/README.md

 # easy-drive-encyption

-This ia a little app for encrypting/decrypting a whole drive.
+A toy script for encrypting/decrypting a whole drive (recurcively).

 To install type : `git clone <urltorepo>` and substitute <urltorepo> with the url to this repo.